-10 Compliance Monitoring
+11 Compliance Monitoring

 The QAP 2016 and QAP 2020 include a Compliance Monitoring Plan, pursuant to the requirements stated in 26 U.S.C. § 42.
-PRHFA will follow in notifying the U.S. Internal Revenue Service (IRS) of noncompliance with the LIHTC Program.
+PRHFA will notify the U.S. Internal Revenue Service (IRS) of noncompliance with the LIHTC Program.

-In accordance with the QAP's Compliance Monitoring Plan, pursuant to 26 U.S.C. § 42, Developers or Management Agents are required to provide annual certifications of qualified low-income tenants, including tenant income and rents charged, the number of qualifying low-income units, as well as any other information pertinent to determine compliance.15
+In accordance with the QAP's Compliance Monitoring Plan,31 Developers or Management Agents are required to provide annual certifications of qualified low-income tenants, including tenant income and rents charged, the number of qualifying low-income units, as well as any other pertinent information to determine compliance.32